 Studio… just in time for the digital explosion to render most of the

 technological advice in that book completely and utterly useless.

 I don't write about the business of music any more.

-I don't really know what to do about that; I'm a writer, not a publicist.
+I don't really know what to do about that; I'm not a publicist.

 I think I'll probably just continue publishing my work on Estuary.